pingcap/blog/2017-07-28-raftintikv.md

 TiKV uses the Raft algorithm to implement the strong consistency of data in a distributed environment.
 For detailed information about Raft, please refer to the paper [In Search of an Understandable Consensus Algorithm](https://web.stanford.edu/~ouster/cgi-bin/papers/raft-atc14) and [the official website](https://raft.github.io/).
 Simply put, Raft is a model of replication log + State Machine.
 We can only write through a Leader and the Leader will replicate the command to its Followers in the form of log.
 When the majority of nodes in the cluster receive this log, this log has been committed and can be applied into the State Machine.

-TiKV’s Raft mainly migrates etcd Raft and supports all functions of Raft, including:
+TiKV's Raft mainly migrates etcd Raft and supports all functions of Raft, including:

 + Leader election